gruntjs/grunt-contrib-jshint/README.md

 Specify a filepath to output the results of a reporter.
 If `reporterOutput` is specified then all output will be written to the given filepath instead of printed to stdout.

+#### failWithReporterOutput
+Type: `Boolean`
+Default value: `false`

+Allows you to specify if linting errors should fail the build task, along with outputting the results to a report file.

 ### Usage examples

 #### Wildcards